tagohd/mono/Concepts/SOUL.md

 A heart-shaped object that represents the very culmination of your being.

 %%
-Sudosays:: Added tags for Works Cited
+trivial:: Added tags for Works Cited
 #trivialChange
 %%